ergorham/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/ergorham/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+This writeup serves to document the methodology and process for creating a deep neural network to identify various traffic signs based on the German Traffic Data set.
+The link to my [project code](https://github.com/ergorham/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration